Nebukam/PCGExtendedToolkit/_sources/nodes/misc/misc-fuse-points.md

 | Radius          | Radius within which multiple points are to be fused into a single one. |
 | Preserve Order          | If enabled, fused points will be sorted to maintain their original order. |
 |**Blending Settings**| Control how removed points' properties and attributes are blended into the point they are fused to.<br>See {% include lk id='Blending' %}|

+---
+# Inputs
+## In
+Any number of point datasets.

+---
+# Outputs
+## Out
+A processed point dataset for each input dataset.
+*Reminder that empty inputs will be ignored & pruned*.